unwriter/_opreturn/README.md

 We're turning Twitter into an application-specific Bitcoin sidechain.

+# How

+[chainfeed API](https://chainfeed.org/api) lets you listen to all realtime mempool `OP_RETURN` transactions from Bitcoin Cash blockchain through a method called `listen`.

+This method returns ALL `OP_RETURN` transactions through its callback but for this app we filter the stream down to just "post a message" actions for the protocols.

 # Why

 There can be many powerful use cases, but it all comes down to the fact that for the first time we have a portal from an uncensorable media into a censorable media.
 Use your imagination.